-The truly interesting part lies when the output probability is in the range from 0.1 to 0.9.
+The truly interesting part lies when the output probability is in the range of 0.1 to 0.9.
 If this happens, we will by default upload the samples to our Threat Intelligence Cloud where multiple dynamic analysis will be performed with Sandbox, Threat Intelligence and Security Team.
 According to our heuristics in a typical usage scenario, 95% of the files are being processed inline while about 5% of the files are uploaded.
-Dynamic analysis from our TI cloud plays a great complementary role to the static analysis method inline.
-By means of combination between the two, we can now completely offer the end users the more advanced AI-enabled security solution.
+Dynamic analysis from our TI cloud plays a great complementary role in the static analysis method inline.
+By means of combination of the two engines, we can now completely provide the end users with the more advanced AI-enabled security solution.
 We make our cloud service a subscription service and freely open the research community.

 Conclusion

 In this paper, we introduce the design and implementation of PDF file classifier based on machine learning.
-Our experiment results reveal that in the dataset at a hundred level, we can achieve a detection accuracy which is larger than 99% and a false positive rate that is less than 0.01%.
-Besides, compared with the model based on rules, the Time and Space Performance of CPU and memory is improved significantly when the classifier is running in real time.
+Our experiment results reveal that with the dataset at a hundred level, we can achieve a detection accuracy which is larger than 99% and a false positive rate that is less than 0.01%.
+Besides, compared with the rule-based model, the Time and Space Performance of CPU and memory are improved significantly when the classifier is running in real time.

 We use a great amount of data to study the application security based on artificial intelligence and at the same time give equal weight to the security of artificial intelligence itself.
-Through a lot of experiments, we have done the following works: 1) attackers change the malicious sample (such as modify the value of features) so as to confuse classifier and then can evade it; 2) the classifier conduct self-revision by retraining the model and eliminating the features that have been exploited by attackers in order to maintain the model robustness.
+Through a lot of experiments, we have done the following works: 1) simulation of scenario in which attackers change the malicious samples (such as modify the value of features) so as to confuse classifier and then evade it; 2) our classifier conduct self-revision by retraining the model and eliminating the features that have been exploited by attackers in order to maintain the model robustness.

-The learning-based classifier is an important research topic in the field of social engineering, malware analysis, etc. In the future, we will try to focus on the following topics:
+The learning-based classifier is an important research topic in the field of social engineering, malware analysis, etc. In the future, we will move forward and try to focus on the following topics:

 Malicious PDF file detection based on deep learning

-Optimization of static and dynamic analysis engine
+Optimization of the static and dynamic analysis engine

-More file formats such as Microsoft Office including docx, pptx, etc.
+Analysis of more file formats such as Microsoft Office including docx, pptx, etc.

 References